A Survey on Unlearning in Large Language Models: Existing unlearning methods

 \subsection{Inference-Time Unlearning}

-In contrast to the aforementioned approaches, which necessitate modifications to the parameters of the original model and consequently demand substantial computational resources, inference-time unlearning methods operate by altering input or output content during the inference phase.
-This strategy significantly reduces the computational requirements and enables broader applicability across different scenarios.
-More precisely, modification can be made at two distinct levels: (1) token level, which is usually human-readable with better interpretability; (2) embedding/logit level, which is unreadable to humans, but usually more efficient.
-Refer to Table \ref{tab:infer-time} for the classification of all inference-time unlearning methods.
+In contrast to the aforementioned approaches, which necessitate modifications to the parameters of the original model and consequently demand substantial computational resources, inference-time unlearning methods operate by altering \textbf{input} or \textbf{output} content during the inference phase.
+By avoiding direct updates to the core parameters, this strategy offers significant advantages: efficient adaptation, strong generalization across model architectures, and mitigation of catastrophic forgetting.
+More precisely, modification can be made at \textbf{token} or \textbf{embedding/logit} levels.
+Refer to Table \ref{tab:infer-time} for a brief summary of all inference-time unlearning methods.

-\textbf{Input-based Methods.} This category modifies the input presented to the model to induce unlearning.
-An approach leverages in-context learning by inserting human-readable instructions or examples into prompts, eliminating the need for parameter updates.
-For \textbf{inserting instructions}, \citet{thaker2024guardrail} propose using system prompts that explicitly instruct the model to refuse to generating target content\footnote{For example, respond with ``I cannot provide information about [topic].''} To enhance efficiency, they apply a filter to detect input related to the unlearning target, activating the refusal prompt only when necessary.
+\paragraph{Input-based Methods} This category modifies the input presented to the model to induce unlearning.
+An approach leverages in-context learning by inserting human-readable instructions or examples into prompts (\textbf{token level}), eliminating the need for parameter updates.
+For \textbf{inserting instructions}, \citet{thaker2024guardrail} propose using system prompts that explicitly instruct the model to refuse to generating target content\footnote{For example, respond with ``I cannot provide information about [topic].''}.
+To enhance efficiency, they apply a filter to detect input related to the target, activating the refusal prompt only when necessary.
 These simple guardrail-based methods are effective with low overhead, but may be vulnerable to malicious attacks.

 For \textbf{inserting examples}, \citet{Pawelczyk2024Context} propose In-Context Unlearning (ICUL), which constructs customized prompts with several input-label pairs, where an input in the unlearn set is flipped labeled and other inputs are correctly labeled.
 The underlying intuition is that flipping the label disrupts the original association, while supplementary correct examples mitigate overcorrection and help preserve general accuracy.
 To address hallucination issues in ICUL, \citet{takashiro2025answer} introduce In-Context Knowledge Unlearning (ICKU), which wraps target knowledge between special tokens \texttt{<UNL>} and \texttt{</UNL>}, enabling flexible unlearning during inference.
 Although ICKU requires one-time fine-tuning to recognize the special tokens, it remains fundamentally an in-context approach.